-We do know that your sexual orientation would reveal itself during your teens.
-And that you can’t change it—you don’t get to choose.
+We do know that your sexual orientation would reveal itself during your teens and that you can’t change it—you don’t get to choose.

-All of us already understand heterosexuality—thanks to our families, friends, novels, movies— and I have nothing to add.
-(Although I do have an article explaining the dating preferences of the heterosexual community.)
+All of us already understand heterosexuality—thanks to our families, friends, novels, movies— and I have nothing to add (although I do have an article explaining the dating preferences of the heterosexual community.)

-So here are the non-heterosexual orientations.
+Here are the non-heterosexual orientations.

 A homosexual (gay) person is attracted to members of their own sex.

 That’s simple enough.
 Now, let’s take a closer look by breaking up homosexuality into three separate concepts—orientation, behaviour, and identity.

 Meet Joe, a teen male, who is attracted to other males and has fantasies about them.
 Joe’s sexual orientation, by definition, is gay.